 If you’re not in a rush, you can mix the sugar and spruce tips first and then leave the whole thing to macerate in a jar for a month, as described by Forager Chef.
 Then, after the flavors have had plenty of time to mingle, you boil and strain the resulting mixture to make your syrup.

 2. Spruce Tip Jelly

-Although my all-time favorite homemade jelly will probably forever be dandelion jelly, spruce tips make for a pretty good runner-up.
+Although my favorite homemade jelly from “foraged” ingredients is this recipe for dandelion jelly, spruce tips make for a pretty good runner-up.

 The bright and citrusy resin flavors imparted by the spruce tips are something you really don’t get with any other ingredient.
-Cheese and crackers have never tasted so good!
+And what a unique addition to a cheese tray!

 Making jellies is easy, and the basic method is pretty much always the same.
-You first make an infusion using your flavoring of choice (the spruce tips, in this case), as if you were making a strong tea.
+You first make an infusion using your herb or spice of choice (the spruce tips, in this case), as if you were making a strong tea.
 Then, you mix the resulting spruce tip water with lemon juice, sugar and pectin to make a jelly.

-If you’re planning to use the jelly soon, you can just tip it into a can and leave it at that.
-To be able to store it for a longer time, can in a water bath canner.
+If you’re planning to use the jelly soon, you can pour it into a jar and refrigerate (known as freezer jam).
+To be able to store it for a longer time, you will need to process it in a water bath canner.

 3. Pickled Spruce Tips